stevevoto/api-delete/README.md

 Select 6 (“Remove All”).
 After a single “Are you absolutely sure?” confirmation, the script iterates through all sections (Sites, Applications, Networks, Hub Profiles, WAN Edges) and deletes any items found.
-How It Works
-Token & Org ID

-The script reads Token-Org.txt to parse the token and org_id.
-Sections & API Paths

-A global sections dictionary defines each resource type with its list_path (for GET) and delete_path (for DELETE).
-The script uses these paths to build requests like:
-GET /api/v1/<list_path> → retrieve items
-DELETE /api/v1/<delete_path>/{item_id} → remove items
-Interactive Deletion

-For each resource type, the script prints out all items, each with a numbered index.
-You can:
-Enter indexes (comma-separated) to remove specific items.
-Enter “all” to remove all items.
-Enter “exit” to skip without deleting.
-Remove All in One Shot

-Option 6 loops through each defined section in the script, listing items and deleting them all.
-A single confirmation covers the entire batch.
-Contributing
-To add or customize resource types:

-Open the script and locate the sections dictionary: python
-Copy
-sections = {
-    "1": {
-        "name": "Sites",
-        "list_path": "/orgs/{org_id}/sites",
-        "delete_path": "/sites"
-    },
-    "2": {
-        "name": "Applications",
-        "list_path": "/orgs/{org_id}/services",
-        "delete_path": "/orgs/{org_id}/services"
-    },
-    ...
-}
-Adjust, remove, or add a new entry following the same pattern. list_path may include {org_id} if needed. delete_path is the base path to which /{item_id} is appended.
-If you have any questions or encounter issues, feel free to open an issue or submit a pull request!

-License
-This project is available under the MIT license.
-See the LICENSE file for more details.